The complex Lorentzian Leech lattice and the bimonster (II): The fixed points of diagram automorphisms

-{\bf Matrix notation: } For the rest of this section, we identify $ z= u w_{\cP} + v w_{\cL} \in F^{\CC}$ with the column vector $ $.
-Accordingly, the isometry $\beta$ is represented by the matrix $ $, which we again denote by $\beta$ by a slight abuse of notation. \end{definition} \begin{lemma} (a) Let $J_F = \op{gram}(F)_w = $ (see equation \eqref{eq-ipwpwl}).
+{\bf Notation: } For the rest of this section, we shall represent $ z= u w_{\cP} + v w_{\cL} \in F^{\CC}$ as a column vector $z = $.
+Accordingly, the isometry $\beta$ will be represented by the matrix $ $. \end{definition} \begin{lemma} (a) Let $J_F = = $ (see equation \eqref{eq-ipwpwl}).
 Then

 Let $\beta z = \bigl( \begin{smallmatrix} \tau_1 \\ \tau_2 \end{smallmatrix} \bigr) $, $\beta z' = \bigl( \begin{smallmatrix} \tau_1' \\ \tau_2' \end{smallmatrix} \bigr) $.
 Then $\ip{z}{z'} = \bar{\theta}( \tau_1' \bar{\tau}_2 - \tau_2' \bar{\tau}_1)$.
 In particular $\abs{z}^2 = 2 \sqrt{3} \op{Im}(\tau_1 \bar{\tau}_2)$.